 "Cabil, you haven't eaten since morning.
 At least let me get you som—"

+He came in with obvious hesitation, sliding a hand over his dipped head.
 "My apologies.
 I truly didn't mean to—"

 "Why didn't you kill her?"